 It varies by location, but you can expect to shell out an increased premium for at least three years.
-In some states, the premium will remain inflated as long as a DUI remains on file.
+In some states, the premium will remain inflated as long as a DUI stays on file.
 Learn more about this at Nolo.com.

 Following a DUI, your state could require you to file one of these forms in order to prove that you’re insured before the company will offer you the necessary insurance to get back on the road.
-An SR-22’s is a “statement of financial responsibility,” which are usually filed by an insurance company or agency on your behalf.
+An SR-22 form is a “statement of financial responsibility,” which is usually filed by an insurance company or agency on your behalf.
 You may not need to file an SR-22, depending on incidental factors around the accident.
-Learn more about car insurance and SR-22s.
+Learn more about SR-22 insurance.

 Your car insurance rate isn’t the only thing that changes after a DUI.
 A citation alters your relationship with your insurance company and your state's DMV.